-Forced labour, modern slavery and child labour in all forms are all categorically rejected by De Brauw, as articulated in our Code of Business Conduct and Modern Slavery Statement (in validation).
-We have undertaken analysis of our business and identified a very low risk of such practices occurring within our firm, given the sector, and the fact that we operate in countries that are generally low-risk, but we are alert and vigilant to it with the necessary policies and procedures in place.
+Forced labour, modern slavery and child labour in all forms are all categorically rejected by De Brauw, as articulated in our Code of Business Conduct and Modern Slavery Statement (currently under review).
+We have undertaken an analysis of our business, and have identified a very low risk of such practices occurring within our firm, given the sector, and the fact that we operate in countries that are generally low-risk.
+Even so, we remain vigilant, and have put necessary policies and procedures in place.